Large Language Models

 Why Law Firms Are Betting on Their Own LLMs

 Law firms are seeing vast opportunities in using LLMs to enhance workforce efficiency, but private LLM software and services are becoming more of the norm for law firms seeking control and compliance.
+Many are explicitly framing the shift as a move toward secure legal AI training rather than ad hoc prompting with public tools.

 From Billable Hours to AI-Powered Minutes